philippotto/Sublime-EvalPrinter/README.md

 Don't open a shell, in which you replicate the code you already wrote!
 Stay in Sublime and just evaluate/transpile your code.
 With EvalPrinter.

+Unlike a REPL, EvalPrinter does not only work with simple expressions but with entire blocks of code.
+Because you don't have to switch to another program, context switches are reduced und Sublime's usual text editing capabilities can be used, as well.

+Additionally, the live session mode provides true immediate feedback which is completely missing in a REPL.
+The same applies for showing the results of transpilation processes.

 ## Features